-Australia is the third-biggest manganese producer after China and South Africa, with yearly production of around 2.5 million MT.
+Australia is the third-largest manganese producer after China and South Africa, with yearly production of around 2.2 million MT.
 Its exports of the metal are valued at about $1 billion annually, and it has the fourth-largest reserves of manganese in the world.

-Over the past two years, a drop in the manganese price has pushed two other main manganese-producing mines in Australia into care-and-maintenance mode.
-Operations were suspended at OM Holdings’ (ASX:OMH) Bootu Creek mine from December 2015 to February 2017, and Consolidated Minerals’ Woodie Woodie mine followed suit in January 2016.
+Not long ago, a drop in the manganese price pushed two other main manganese-producing mines in Australia into care-and-maintenance mode.
+Operations were suspended at OM Holdings’ (ASX:OMH) Bootu Creek mine from December 2015 to February 2017, and Consolidated Minerals’ Woodie Woodie mine closed for a similar time period.
 Other companies have also faced challenges.

-South32 was demerged from BHP (NYSE:BHP,ASX:BHP,LSE:BLT) in 2015, and owns 60 percent of Groote Eylandt Mining Company (GEMCO).
+South32 is a main producer of manganese in Australia.
+The company was demerged from BHP Billiton (NYSE:BHP,ASX:BHP,LSE:BLT) in 2015, and owns 60 percent of Groote Eylandt Mining Company (GEMCO).
 GEMCO is currently one of the largest and lowest-cost manganese ore producers in the world, and operates the Groote Eylandt mine.